TymekTM/Asystent/docs/user-guide/README.md

 - **Memory Module**: Long-term memory management
 - **Deepseek Module**: Advanced reasoning (when enabled)

+### Managing Plugins

 To manage plugins:
 1. Navigate to the Plugins page
 2. Toggle plugins on/off using the provided buttons
 3. Use "Reload" to refresh a plugin after changes

+### Plugin Auto-Reloading

+The system monitors the plugin folder for changes:

+- When you modify a plugin file, it's automatically detected
+- The plugin is reloaded without requiring system restart
+- Status messages appear in the logs

+### Plugin Command System

+Plugins can be invoked in conversation using their command names:

+1. Some plugins respond to direct commands (e.g., "search for...")
+2. Others are automatically triggered by AI when relevant
+3. Complex plugins may have sub-commands (e.g., memory has "get", "save", "forget" sub-commands)

+### Memory Triggers

+The memory system has special functionality - it can be triggered automatically when:

+- You ask about something the assistant should remember
+- You reference past conversations
+- You use keywords like "remember" or "remind me"

 ## Troubleshooting